RWenger/Learning-Perl_Dictionary-Walk/README.md

 ## Alternative Solution

 Creating an adjacency list could be completed much faster than the brute-force method of checking each pair of dictionary words which is used in this solution.
-Consider the word "cat".
+Consider the word **cat**.
 These are possible adjacent words:

 	*at
 	c*t